 Examples

 The MashupJS is a learning application.
 Code examples can be embedded into the MashupJS but hidden from users.
-Another option is to simply have another implementation of the MashupJS just for developers as a Front-End code library.
+Another option is to simply have another implementation of the MashupJS just for developers as a front-end code library.

 Menu Attributes